A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Every time you apply or enquire for new credit, it gets recorded on the credit report.

-Frequently applying for credit within a short time can hint to lenders about your financial desperation or being careless with money and can eventually harm your score.
+Frequently applying for credit can hint to lenders about your financial desperation or being careless with money and can eventually harm your score.
 So, stop applying for new credit if you can.

 Step 4: Build Up Your Savings

-Having an adequate bank balance gives you the flexibility to access your money anytime to make payments for bills and other debts.
+An adequate bank balance allows you to access your money anytime to pay bills and other debts.
 Not only does it help your credit score, but it shows you as a reliable application to the lender.

 To know how to improve your credit score with CommBank, setting a savings objective on NetBank can help you stay motivated to save.